 The basic formula for smoothies (per serving) is 3/4 cup of liquid, 1-2 cups of fruits/veggies, and 1-2 cups of leafy greens (if you are including them).

 Pour your choice of liquid in the blender first, then add hard ingredients like nuts and berries, then leafy greens, then add softer fruits and/or veggies.
 You may have to experiment with how to layer your ingredients according to how powerful your blender is, and you may have to add more liquid if your smoothie is too thick to blend.

 You can add crushed ice if you’d like, but I rarely do – I use frozen fruits, vegetables, and greens instead.

 Select a base

 Because smoothies need a liquid base, start with water or whatever kind of milk you like.
-Unsweetened almond milk (or an almond/coconut blend) is my favorite, but you may prefer cow’s milk, goat’s milk, coconut, soy, rice, hemp, cashew, hazelnut, macadamia…or any other “milk” you can find – there are so many now, it’s hard to keep up!
+Unsweetened hemp milk is my favorite, but you may prefer coconut, soy, rice, almond, cashew, hazelnut, macadamia…or any other “milk” you can find – there are so many now, it’s hard to keep up!

 You can also make a fresh juice base with a juicer.
 I don’t do this often because there are two downsides to juicing: the loss of all the nice pulpy fiber whole produce has, and the potentially high sugar content in juice.
 But, occasionally I make a carrot and orange juice base for my smoothies.